How to Make a Song with Suno

 Visit Suno's website, log in, and go straight to the Create section.

-On the right side, you’ll find your workspaces—this is where your songs are stored.
+On the right side, you’ll find your workspaces.
+This is where your songs are stored.
 You can create as many workspaces as you like and organize them by genre, style, project, or persona.

 Step 1: Start Writing Your Lyrics / Prompts